mohammedpascal/teable/README.md

 Teable Community Edition (CE) is the current available version, it's free for self-host under the AGPL license.

-Teable Enterprise Edition (EE) is yet to be published, it will have more advanced features and enterprise-oriented offerings, including but not exclusive to authority matrix, automation, advanced admin and audit, etc., you may refer to https://help.teable.io/en/deploy/docker for more information
+Teable Enterprise Edition (EE) is yet to be published, it will have more advanced features and enterprise-oriented offerings, including but not exclusive to advanced admin and audit, etc., you may refer to https://help.teable.io/en/deploy/docker for more information

 See [./LICENSE](./LICENSE) for details.